Phasilva-dev/Phasilva-dev/README.md

 # About me
-Developing an accelerometer library for the DE1-SoC board to control a Tetris game in my 4th semester of university.
+Developing an GPU library in ARM assembly for the DE1-SoC board to use in a Tetris game in my 4th semester of university.

 ### Statistics:
 <div>